jmason/pinboard-to-wordpress/README.md

 # pinboard-to-wordpress

-Gateway pinboard.in posts to Wordpress -- as used on https://jmason.ie/ .

-A quick Python gateway, as used at https://jmason.ie/ to gateway my posts from https://pinboard.in/u:jm .
+Gateway pinboard.in posts to Wordpress -- as used on https://jmason.ie/ to gateway my posts from https://pinboard.in/u:jm .

 ## How To Use